anshika1028/node.js-mongodb-complete-CRUD/README.md

 **Note: If you want to run this sample code, you will need to do an NPM Install, as the node_modules directory has been removed from the repo.**

-## Author

-Christopher Buecheler is a front-end developer for a small San Francisco startup.
-Previously he's worked for companies like GameSpy, OkCupid, Crispy Gamer, and Comcast.
-You can visit him at [his website](http://cwbuecheler.com).

 ## Contents

 * /public - static directories suchs as /images